amansingh1912/Telecom_CustomerChurn_Analysis/README.md

 ### Key insights and questions answered are as follows:

-* Key drivers of customer churn are based on the Contract, Age Range, Internet Type, device quality, and attitude of the support person mainly.
+* Key drivers of customer churn are based on the Contract, Internet Type, device quality, and attitude of the support person mainly.

 * Customer Profile Churn for categories that stayed, churned, and joined overall are different from each other mainly, but some of them are the same